CS 306 Synthesis of Ethics and Law for the Computing

 Why you should care: This is a course about law, ethics, and big ideas.
 We will spend much of our time reading, discussing, and writing about actual legal cases dealing with constitutional and computer-related issues.
 It is a chance for you to understand how the law really works, and how it may apply to your future career in computing.
 It is also an opportunity to consider the ethics of many computer-related issues that may actually affect you.
 We hope to provide you with new insights, and we may challenge what you think you know!
 We expect that you will bring me new insights as well.
 YOU are the most important component of this class, so please come prepared to think, discuss, and argue!
 At the same time, remember to treat others respectfully, even if you disagree with their positions.

 Writing Intensive Component: CS 306 is a Writing Intensive (WI) Course that, together with CS 321, meets the GMU WI Requirements for the BS CS and BS ACS programs.
 Accordingly, each student in CS 306 is required to write a minimum of 1750 individual words, which will be graded and returned to the student with feedback.
-This requirement will be fulfilled by a series of short essays analyzing legal and ethical issues, the first three of which may be revised and resubmitted for an improved grade.
-The first three essays must meet the wordcount and earn a final grade of C or better in order to receive a C or better in the course.
+This requirement will be fulfilled by a series of short essays analyzing legal and ethical issues, the first three of which may be revised and resubmitted for an improved grade after receiving feedback.
+These first three essays must meet minimum wordcount requirements and earn a final grade of C or better in order to receive a C or better in the course.
 Some exams also include short essays.
 In addition, students will work with partners to research and write materials in preparation for their Mock Trials or Creative Research Projects.

 2. Short quizzes on assigned reading and recent lecture material (10%)